stolostron/applifecycle-backend-e2e/README.md

 1. start the server with your new test case locations

       `applifecycle-backend-e2e -cfg <your kubeconfig> -data default-e2e-test-data`
-2. run you new cases `http://localhost:8765/run?id=<new case ID>`
+2. run your new test cases `http://localhost:8765/run?id=<new case ID>`

     You can check other parameters such as if the case is parsed correctly or not, by hitting different endpoints.